 - Chapters one and four from W.E.B.
 DuBois’s Souls of Black Folk (also available from Google Books for electronic reader)

-The discussion will take place on Monday, August 28, 9:30 - 11:00 am.
+The discussion will be scheduled during Opening Days.
 Students are expected to have completed the readings before attending.